dtreskunov/docker-image-reasonml/README.md

-# ReasonML Docker Image
+# ReasonML Docker Image for Development

 After getting frustrated by [instructions](https://reasonml.github.io/docs/en/global-installation.html) on setting up [ReasonML](https://reasonml.github.io) on Windows, I decided to build a Docker image that would provide a sane working environment for coding in ReasonML.

-This image uses the "alternative" installation method mentioned in ReasonML docs (OPAM).
+---

+## Image Contents

 The image contains:
 * [OCaml](https://ocaml.org) - strongly-typed functional language